 Modalities I use include Hakomi, a highly experiential, efficient, effective, and compassionate approach that embodies principles of Taoism, Morita, a Zen-based therapy from Japan created in 1928, and Stephen Wolinsky’s Quantum Psychology, rooted in Advaita Vedanta and Mahayana Buddhism.
 Additionally, and ultimately, I use principles, methods, and exercises I’ve developed over the years that provide clients with practical tools and comprehensive perspectives to develop life-long empowerment over the mechanics of how they create their experience in the moment.
 I call this work Making the Moment Matter®, which since 1984 has provided a path of self-discovery, freedom, and empowerment to people committed to taking responsibility for their personal development.

 For a detailed listing of my professional experience and education, please see my Curriculum Vitae page.

 People I work with include individuals, couples, families, organizations, and communities.
 I coach such diverse people as managers and executives, lawyers, therapists, college professors, creative collaborators in music, literature, film and television, and individuals ranging from 9 years old to 94.

-Therapists and other professionals across the country and as far away as Hong Kong have been using Jim Lehrman as a resource in response to both personal and professional issues.
-He mentors, supervises and trains therapists, and offers coaching, consultations, and long term mentoring to anyone capable of applying themselves seriously to personal development.
-Jim takes a present-centered approach, focusing attention more on how you organize your experience in the moment than on personal history that you might use to explain your experience.
+Therapists, executives, and other professionals across the country, in other continents, and as far away as Hong Kong have been using me as a resource in response to both personal and professional issues.
+I mentor, supervise and train therapists, and offer coaching, consultations, and long term mentoring to anyone capable of applying themselves seriously to personal development.